kupehtci/DOCUMENTATION/VSCODE/File associations.md

 # VSCode File associations

-A file association in Visual Studio Code defines how the editor matches certain file extensions or patterns to a programming language so it controls:
+A file association in Visual Studio Code defines how the editor matches certain [[File Extensions|file extensions]] or patterns to a programming language so it controls:
 * Syntax highlighting
 * Snippets
 * Linters